rich-lab/hodux/README.md

 ## Features

 - **Observable store**: the state flow is easy enough.
-- **State selectable**: extract state as needed, the components will not re-render unless any selected state changes.
+- **Consume state with react hook**: select state from store using custom hook as needed, and render optimized.
-- **Perfectly TypeScript support**.
+- **Perfectly TypeScript support**

 ## Introduction